2025–26 Niagara Purple Eagles men's basketball team

-The 2025–26 Niagara Purple Eagles men's basketball team represents Niagara University during the 2025–26 NCAA Division I men's basketball season.
-The Purple Eagles, led by seventh-year head coach Greg Paulus, play their home games at the Gallagher Center in Lewiston, New York as members of the Metro Atlantic Athletic Conference.
+The 2025–26 Niagara Purple Eagles men's basketball team represented Niagara University during the 2025–26 NCAA Division I men's basketball season.
+The Purple Eagles, led by seventh-year head coach Greg Paulus, played their home games at the Gallagher Center in Lewiston, New York as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Purple Eagles finished the 2024–25 season 11–20, 6–14 in MAAC play, to finish in 12th place.
 They failed to qualify for the MAAC tournament, as only the top ten teams qualify.

 Preseason

 On September 30, 2025, the MAAC released their preseason coaches poll.
 Niagara was picked to finish 12th in the conference.